Dexcrest is committed to protecting and respecting your privacy.

 The accuracy of your information is important to us.
 If you change email address, or any of the other information we hold is inaccurate or out of date, please email us at email@example.com or write to us, Dexcrest, 21 Church Lane, Old Town Stevenage, Hertfordshire, SG1 3QW.

 You have the right to ask for a copy of the information Dexcrest old about you, we may charge £10 for information requests to cover our costs in providing you with details of the information we hold about you.
+We will aim to respond to any data requests within 1 month from date of receipt.

 Security precautions to protect the loss, misuse or alteration of your information